Vitis PL Kernel Development Flow¶

 xf::cv::resize<INTERPOLATION, IN_TYPE, HEIGHT, WIDTH, NEWHEIGHT, NEWWIDTH, NPC, MAXDOWNSCALE>(ch_swap_mat, resize_out_mat);

-• xfMat2Array function converts the input xf::cv::Mat to the output array.
-The output of the xf::kernel function will be xf::cv::Mat, and it will require converting that to an output pointer.
+-xfMat2Array function converts the input xf::cv::Mat to the output array.
+The output of the xf::kernel function will be xf::cv::Mat, and it requires converting that to an output pointer.

 xf::cv::xfMat2Array<OUTPUT_PTR_WIDTH, OUT_TYPE, NEWHEIGHT, NEWWIDTH, NPC>(resize_out_mat, img_out, out_img_linestride);